jcalderita/jcalderita/README.md

 ## 📚 EDUCATION

 ### APPLE CODING ACADEMY
+**Swift Accesibility Program**
+*Spain | July 2025*
+- Intensive and hands-on training on accessibility in iOS apps.
+- Compliance with the European Accessibility Act (EAA) and Apple’s Accessibility Nutrition Labels.
+- Accessibility implementation using Swift, SwiftUI, and Apple’s native APIs.
+- Auditing and best practices for building inclusive apps aligned with current and future standards.

+### APPLE CODING ACADEMY
 **Swift Refresh Workshop**
 *Spain | December 2024*
-> During this course, I updated my skills with the latest advancements introduced by Apple, gaining hands-on experience with cutting-edge technologies such as Swift 6, Swift Data, and Swift Testing.
-I delved into the use of macros to optimize development and mastered Swift’s strict concurrency model to ensure safe and efficient execution of asynchronous operations.
-This learning enhances my ability to design modern, scalable solutions aligned with best practices within the Apple ecosystem.
+- Hands-on experience with the latest Apple technologies: Swift 6, Swift Data, and Swift Testing.
+- Use of macros to optimize development and reduce boilerplate code.
+- Strict concurrency in Swift for safe and efficient asynchronous operations.
+- Design of modern and scalable solutions aligned with Apple's best practices.

 ### APPLE CODING ACADEMY
 **Vision Developer Program**
 *Spain | July 2024*
-> During the course, I gained advanced knowledge in developing applications for 3D and spatial environments with Apple Vision Pro.
-I learned to integrate immersive technologies, design interactive experiences, and work exclusively with Apple’s native tools, avoiding reliance on third-party libraries.
+- Advanced knowledge in 3D and spatial app development with Apple Vision Pro.

-> Additionally, the course reinforced the importance of having the architecture work for the developer, maintaining simplicity and efficiency in the workflow, which aligns perfectly with my professional approach.
+- Integration of immersive technologies and design of interactive experiences.
+- Exclusive use of Apple’s native tools with no third-party dependencies.
+- Architecture focused on simplicity and workflow efficiency.

 ### APPLE CODING ACADEMY
 **Swift Full Stack Bootcamp**
 *Spain | February 2024–June 2024*
-> In the bootcamp, I learned how to develop full-stack applications for the Apple ecosystem, both on the client side and server side using Swift and Vapor.
-The course covered advanced SwiftUI, design patterns, and the use of SwiftData for data persistence.
-It also delved into concurrency and asynchrony with Async/Await, optimizing application performance.
-Best security practices, along with the use of unit and UI testing, ensured robust and scalable development.
+- Development of full-featured applications for the Apple ecosystem using Swift and Vapor.
+- Advanced SwiftUI, design patterns, and data persistence with SwiftData.
+- Concurrency and asynchrony with Async/Await to enhance performance.
+- Security best practices and testing for robust and scalable development.

 ### ARTEAN.
 CUATROVIENTOS SCOOP
 **Advanced Diploma in Software Application Development**
 *Pamplona, Spain | September 1999–June 2001*
-> Design, analyze, test applications, develop software, and implement systems.
+- Design, analyze, test applications, develop software, and implement systems.

 ---